 An hour later, I was ready for the teachers to study the cockroaches, so I went to retrieve them.
 I was startled to see an empty waste bin!
 A quick inquiry revealed that a janitor had been seen in the building.
 Quickly putting two and two together, three of us (not four!) rushed out and around to the back of the building and began dumpster diving.
 The fifth bag retrieved and opened indeed was holding the missing cockroaches.
 One should avoid anthropomorphism if at all possible, but the insects appeared none the worse for their experience, if not perhaps chagrinned that they had not made good on their escape to cockroach nirvana at the landfill.
 I cannot say the same for my co-dumpster divers or for our fearful media specialist.

-Each year, I am invited by Texas Farm Bureau to present at this, the Agriculture in the Classroom (AITC) Summer Agricultural Institute, held at Tarleton State University in Stephenville, Texas.
+Each year, I am invited by Texas Farm Bureau to present at this, the Agriculture in the Classroom (AITC) Summer Agricultural Institute, held in 2015 at Tarleton State University in Stephenville, Texas.
 Each year, something notable happens, usually on the good side of bad.
 For example, I always take the teachers to walk over and study the turf grass experiments nearby.
 While there, I also collect lily flowers (Lilium) for them to study, as there is a large bed set aside to grow them that rivals Joseph’s Coat of Many Colors, such is the proliferation of shapes and colors of the large blooms.